Arandolph543/CodeSamples/README.md

 ![Developer problems completed, algorithms and design patterns with refined implementation for showcase of latest technologies.]
 ## Welcome! 👋

-As you'll notice CodeSamples is full of algorithms, designs, interview question kata's, challenges and just personal projects works to keep abreast of the latest frameworks in Java, HTML.
-JavaScript and .NET.
-Also, check out my codepen projects and questions to other development implementations on stackoverflow.
+As you'll notice, CodeSamples is full of programs, algorithms, designs, interview question kata's, challenges and just personal project works to keep abreast of the latest frameworks in Java, HTML, Python, JavaScript and C#.NET, etc..
+Also, check out my CodePen project work and questions to other development implementations in the community on Stackoverflow.com.

 https://stackoverflow.com/users/754291/april-nara